 - Design, Conservation and Sustainable Development

 The best way to submit new applications electronically is via the Planning Portal.
-Electronic applications are easy to review and validate. even with planning staff home working.
+Electronic applications are easy to review and validate.
+Paper copies can still be submitted, but there may be a delay in processing times

 Contacting planning officers

 There's no planning officer presence in our offices.
-Most officers are enabled for home working and are therefore contactable from home by emailing them directly or by emailing: firstname.lastname@example.org.
+Officers are enabled for home working and are therefore contactable from home by emailing them directly or by emailing: firstname.lastname@example.org.

-If matters can't be resolved by email or Skype meeting it may be necessary to agree an extension of time to an application.
+If matters can't be resolved by email or phone call, it may be necessary to agree an extension of time to an application.

 Our normal practice remains whereby officers can't enter into email correspondence with third parties.